Coherence

 An Idaho mountain valley's geographical and vegetational relationships are based, in part, on complex links among water, wildlife, fisheries and human recreation.

-Complex relations that contribute to ecological integrity: functional and structural necessity of water, sunlight, temperature, climate, chemical nutrient cycles, moderate acidity and alkalinity (or pH), and the geographical access of living creatures to and from adjacent ecosystems.
+The functional and structural necessity of water, sunlight, temperature, climate, chemical nutrient cycles, moderate acidity and alkalinity (or pH), and the geographical access of living creatures to and from adjacent ecosystems.
 Each link in the chain of being ties each and every creature to the functional necessity of water, energy, air and landscape.
 This chain of being is no stronger than its weakest links.

 Explanation | Science | Image | Ten facets of